gentiangashi/Supermarket-Simulation/README.md

 # Supermarket-Simulation

 ## Introduction
-A multi-threaded supermarket simulation using queues and design patterns such as MVC.
+A supermarket simulation consisting of customers and tills using - multi-threading, queues, producer/consumer, and other design patterns.

 ## Installation
 **JavaSE-10 or newer recommended** as other versions have not been tested